Rust unit testing: simplify your tests

 Footnotes

 Does this sound familiar?
-Yep, exactly what we had in our implementation of Context
+Yep, exactly what we had in our Context implementation.